oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

  ```
 ![Login to target 21c database](./images/open-prechecks-sqlplus-trg.png " ")

-## Task 1: Transportable Tablespace Method Supported by Source and Target OS Platforms (SOURCE)
+## Task 2: Transportable Tablespace Method Supported by Source and Target OS Platforms (SOURCE and TARGET)
-Before you begin check on source database if the OS you want to migrate your database to is supporting datafile conversion. <br>
+Before you begin check on source, if the OS you want to migrate your database to, is supporting datafile conversion. <br>
+Also check on target if the OS you want to migrate from is supporting datafile conversion.

+### Step 1: Check SOURCE
-By the way, the platform_id for the target Linux platform is 13:
+The platform_id for the target Linux platform is 13:
   ```
     <copy>
-    @/home/oracle/scripts/Task1
+    @/home/oracle/scripts/task2
     </copy>
   ```